Your SLC Thesis Format Advisor, Joyce L. Detzner, is located in Room 154 in Stanley Coulter Hall.

 Information on forms, scheduling, and deadlines is available in the Grad Office, Room 141, from Joni Hipsher, the SLC Graduate Secretary.

 The current School thesis format advisor is Joyce Detzner (email@example.com), in Room 154, Stanley Coulter Hall.
 The School thesis format advisor will check the format and help in interpreting the requirements.
 She will answer questions about software, but she will not do the computer work.

-You should visit the SLC thesis format advisor early in your work on your thesis and complete a form for her records.
+You should visit the SLC thesis format advisor early in your work on your thesis and make every attempt to attend a Grad School formatting workshop.

 When your complete thesis is formatted (before or after your defense), you may leave a paper copy in Rm 154 or send an electronic copy to firstname.lastname@example.org.
 The thesis format advisor will check the format only and email you her comments in writing or meet with you one-on-one.